Adopting a dog is a smart move for most people.

 Where can I adopt a cat or kid friendly dog?

 Want a dog that gets along with cats and children?
-No problem.

 Any animal shelter is happy to do a cat test and kid test on your behalf.